Obuasi Rocked by Road Crash, 6 Dead and Several Injured

 • A road crash on the Obuasi-Kyekyewere road in the Obuasi Municipality has resulted in multiple fatalities

-• The crash on December 10 involved a collision between a minibus and a truck, which also caused several injuries
+• On December 10, 2025, a minibus and a truck collided on the busy route, which also caused several injuries

 Ghana’s top stories, now easier to find.
 Discover our new search feature!